-Task J-Web Configuration Editor CLI Configuration Editor Navigate to the alpha1 level in the configuration bierarchy 1.
-In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter une configuration moral only.
+Task J-Web Configuration Editor eb Configuration Editor CLI Configuration Editor Navigate to the alpha1 level in the configuration hierarchy.
+1. In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter the comigaration morarony.
 Configuration. edit protocols rip group alpha1 2.
 Next to Protocols, click Edit .
 3. Next to Rip, click Edit .
 4. Under Group name, click alpha1.
-Increase the outgoing metric to In the Metric out box, type 3 , and click OK .
-Set the outgoing metric to 3 : 0. set metric-out 3
+Increase the outgoing metric to 3.
+In t he Metric out box, type 3, and click OK .
+Set the outgoing metric to 3: set metric-out 3